sara-sabr/ITStrategy/_pages/en/capabilities.md

 ### Section 4.
 ARCHITECTURE

-*Description: Learn about moving from a tightly coupled architecture to service-oriented and microservice architectures without re-architecting everything at once.
+*Description: Learn about moving from a tightly coupled architecture to service-oriented and micro service architectures without re-architecting everything at once.
 Empower teams to make informed decisions on tools and technologies.
 Learn how these decisions drive more effective software delivery.*